BoLang615/pytorch-cpn/data/README.md

 └── README.md
 ```
 Dataset in our project is Keypoint-5.
-Do preprocess the Anno file to specific .json format for cpn.
+Do preprocess the Anno file of .mat to specific .json format for our cpn.
+Json examples could be find in annotation folder.